Women's Irish Open to return in 2022

 Last updated on .From the section Golf

-The Women's Irish Open will be played for first time since 2012 when it is staged as part of the Ladies European Tour next year.
+The Women's Irish Open will be played next year for the first time since 2012 when it is staged as part of the Ladies European Tour.

-Catriona Matthew, who was captain of the victorious European team in the Solheim Cup in September, won the 2012 tournament at Killeen Castle.
+Catriona Matthew, captain of the victorious European team in the Solheim Cup in September, won the last tournament at Killeen Castle.

-Golf Ireland CEO Mark Kennelly said he was delighted that the event was back on the tour schedule.
+Golf Ireland CEO Mark Kennelly was delighted the event was back on the tour schedule.

-"The news is an early Christmas present for golf fans in Ireland," he added.
+"The news is an early Christmas present for golf fans in Ireland," he said.

-"We have been working behind the scenes with the Ladies European Tour and Sport Ireland since early this year hoping for Thursday's news to become reality.
+Kennelly added: "We have been working behind the scenes with the Ladies European Tour and Sport Ireland since early this year hoping for Thursday's news to become reality.

 "I would like to thank both organisations for the work done behind the scenes that has led us to this announcement and we look forward to further details early next year.

-"2021 has been a historic year for Women's golf in Ireland in the professional and amateur ranks.
+"This (2021) has been a historic year for women's golf in Ireland in the professional and amateur ranks.
 We hope the return of the Women's Irish Open will continue to inspire the next generation."

+- How do you find Hugh Grant?
+Call in a Love Actually co-star and Gregg Wallace, of course